Search by Name

 ReSharper can bring you to any code item or file or even any matching text in a few keystrokes.
 The scope of the navigation includes symbols and files in your entire solution as well as all assemblies referenced in the projects of your solution.

-To find an item in your solution by the item's name
+Find code items in your solution by the name

-To use the unified access to all search results, press Ctrl+N to display a pop-up where you can start typing and find everything in your solution that matches your input.
+To use the unified access to all search results, press Ctrl+N to display a popup where you can start typing and find code items in your solution that matches your input.

 If you want to limit your search to types (classes, interfaces, structs or enums), press Ctrl+N twice.